kanwren/MemXCT/ReproducibilityChallenge/compile/README.md

 HPC-X in turn is included by default in our CentOS VM image, `OpenLogic:CentOS-HPC:7.7:latest`.

-In order to compile the CPU version of the code, simply run `build.sh`.
-It should do the following:
+In order to compile the CPU version of the code, simply run `build.sh` if you're on CentOS.
+If not on CentOS, the script does the following for reference:

 - Install the necessary dependencies
   - The above dependencies may be installed on CentOS by running the `install.sh` script
 - Load the necessary dependencies
-  - If using CentOS and the above script, runs the following:
+  - Runs the following:
     - `scl enable devtoolset-9 bash`
     - `module load mpi/hpcx`
 - Run the included Makefile with `make` to produce the `memxct` executable
 - The run scripts later expect the input data files and executable to be in `/shared/scratch/MemXCT`.
 In order to set this up, it will run `setup.sh` to set up the directory and copy the data files, and then `cp memxct /shared/scratch/MemXCT`.

 # GPU